abiniveshr/PokemonChosenRed/README.md

 BUGFIXES:
   Charmander used to be lost forever if you had full inventory while interacting with it.
 Bug Fixed

+Known Bugs:
+1: Even if the user doesn't have their pokemon out during charmander stalk cutscene, the pokemon comes outside after it finishes.
+Needs an if statement

 To-Do:
 -Create a unique story experience for fan favourite legendaries similar to that of the Kanto Starters -Shadow system